clearshot-xs/pterodactyl-rust-auto-wipe/README.md

 # PterodactylRustAutoWipe
-Automatic rust server wipe scheduling tool for pterodactyl panel
+Scheduling tool to automatically wipe rust servers using the pterodactyl panel